LayMui/website-hugo/exampleSite/content/english/post/HolySpirit.md

 And that's where the gifts can set people free, bring healing and deliverance...if we would stop doing the other things.

-Words of knowlege to help them know who they are in Christ Words of wisdom to help them order their lives rightly.
+Words of knowlege to help them know who they are in Christ.

+Words of wisdom to help them order their lives rightly.

 Discernibg of spirits ot help give counsels and know what their heart is.